 The LLC Operating Agreement, although not necessary for LLC filing, is a great way to organize leadership and have something to refer to.

 What is an LLC Operating Agreement?

-The LLC Operating Agreement is an in-house legal document that defines the rights and responsibilities of each person involved in the business and lays out the details involving how the business will operate.
+The LLC Operating Agreement is a legal document that outlines the rights and responsibilities of all the people involved in the business and lists the operational procedure of the business.